 The teachers at school cannot do everything for 25 kids.
 Yes, it would be easier for me to take everyone’s plate for them because it wouldn’t be as messy and I sure could do it FASTER, but I want them to develop the skills they need to be successful at school.
 They will have to carry their tray and if they don’t practice until they get there, they will drop it…a lot!

 So I let them drop it here, where we can fix it together and they can learn in a safe place without teasing.
 Yes, it would be so much easier to not scrape all that spaghetti off my floor, but the easy way is not always the best.
 They learn it faster when parents support their learning at home too.

 We baby our kids because they are our baby, but you’re not doing them any favors.
 Life is not fair, it’s not easy, and it’s not all about one child.
 Don’t set them up for failure by teaching them it is and sending them out into this world.
 Let’s do our best to send them out with the skills they need to be successful and feel equipped and confident!

-In addition, we have trainings to attend and paperwork to do, the work doesn’t stop after the ten hours the kids are here for sure!
+In addition, we have training to attend and paperwork to do, the work doesn’t stop after the ten hours the kids are here for sure!
 My family time is uber important to me.
-I give my 110% during the hours I provide care, but after that I’d like to spend time with my peeps.
+I give my 110% during the hours I provide care, but after that, I’d like to spend time with my peeps.

 Remember we are not perfect.
 We know your lives are busy and you work hard and are tired when you get here, please remember we do too and we are too.

-Providers wish parents knew we are required by law in Oklahoma to know where your kids are if they are scheduled to be here.
+Daycare providers wish parents knew we are required by law in Oklahoma to know where their kids are if they are scheduled to be here.